kubernetes/community/contributors/devel/conformance-tests.md

 - tag your PR with "/area conformance" label
 - send your PR to Sig-Architecture for review by adding "@kubernetes/sig-architecture-pr-reviews" also CC the relevant Sig and Sig-Architecture
+- add your PR to SIG Architecture's [Conformance Test Review board]

 ### Test Metadata